 - Written response authority.
 Can the provider isolate endpoints, disable accounts, or block IPs without client sign-off?
 The fastest MDRs have pre-documented authority for specific actions, agreed up front, with rollback procedures.

 - Reporting cadence and tuning loop.
 Monthly reports showing alerts, investigations, response actions, and detection-rule changes.
-Detection rules should evolve with the environment, not stay frozen at month-one defaults.
+Detection rules should evolve with the environment rather than stay frozen at month-one defaults.

 - Off-boarding terms.
 Data portability, detection-rule ownership, and notice period.
-Cyber insurance renewals sometimes force a provider change, and the time to negotiate the off-boarding clause is the day you sign the contract, not the day you need to leave.
+Cyber insurance renewals sometimes force a provider change, and the time to negotiate the off-boarding clause is the day you sign the contract.

 Pricing bands to expect

-Per-endpoint pricing splits roughly into three tiers in 2026.
-Budget MDR runs C$5 to C$15 per endpoint per month, typically high-automation, light human triage, alert-forwarding leaning.
+Per-endpoint pricing splits into three tiers in 2026.
+Budget MDR runs C$5 to C$15 per endpoint per month, typically high-automation with light human triage.
 Mid-market MDR runs C$15 to C$35 per endpoint per month, the sweet spot for Canadian SMBs at 25 to 100 endpoints.
-Enterprise-grade MDR runs C$35 to C$50+ per endpoint per month, with deeper threat hunting, dedicated analysts, and broader scope.
+Enterprise-grade MDR runs C$35 to C$50+ per endpoint per month, with deeper threat hunting and dedicated analysts.

 SMB bundles typically land between C$2,500 and C$5,000 per month fully loaded for 25 to 100 endpoints.
-The reason “MDR” pricing varies by 10x for the same acronym is that the eight checklist items above are where the real differences live.
+MDR pricing varies by 10x for the same acronym because the eight checklist items above are where the real differences live.

 According to Sophos’ published MDR SLAs, the vendor commits to a 60-minute MTTR for 90 percent of high-severity cases.
-Acronis publishes 15-minute targets for critical incidents.
-Expel reports a 14-minute median MTTR across all severities in their public 2025 transparency report.
-These numbers are contractual when written into the SLA; they are marketing copy otherwise.
-Canadian SMBs should ask vendors to commit to the published number in the master service agreement.
+Acronis advertises up to 60 minutes MTTR around the clock.
+Expel reports a 14-minute median MTTR in its public 2025 transparency report.
+Those numbers are contractual when written into the SLA and marketing copy otherwise.

-See How Fusion’s MDR Stack Fits Your Environment
+See What MDR Would Cover in Your Environment

 How Fusion’s MDR stack works

-Fusion Computing’s MDR stack pairs Huntress (24/7 SOC and managed EDR, rated 9.4 out of 10 on PeerSpot) with SentinelOne on endpoint, Fortinet on network, and Microsoft Defender across Microsoft 365 and identity.
-The service is CISSP-led, stores forensic artifacts in Canadian data centres, and integrates into Fusion’s managed IT service tiers.
+Fusion Computing runs MDR as a 24/7 SOC with human analyst review, layered over managed endpoint detection, network-layer intrusion prevention, and Microsoft Defender across Microsoft 365 and identity.
+The service is CISSP-led, stores forensic artifacts in Canadian data centres, and folds into our managed IT tiers.
+Full scope and pricing live on our MDR services for Canadian businesses page.

-Fortinet covers network-layer visibility and intrusion prevention at the edge.
-Microsoft Defender handles Microsoft 365 and identity signals, which closes the most common SMB attack vectors (phishing, OAuth abuse, conditional-access bypass).
-Pre-documented response authority is in place for endpoint isolation and account disable, agreed at onboarding with a rollback procedure.
+The network layer covers perimeter visibility and intrusion prevention.
+Microsoft Defender covers Microsoft 365 and identity signals, which closes the most common Canadian SMB attack vectors: phishing, OAuth consent abuse and conditional-access bypass.
+Response authority for endpoint isolation and account disable is agreed at onboarding with a written rollback procedure.

 How it maps to the 8-point checklist

-Under-60-minute SLA on high-severity, under-15-minute on critical.
-Human-in-loop triage via the Huntress SOC.
+Under-60-minute SLA on high-severity alerts.
+Human-in-loop triage inside the SOC rather than automated forwarding.
 Canadian data residency for forensic artifacts.
-Forensic reporting included on every incident, not billed separately.
+Forensic reporting included on every incident.
 Documented response authority for endpoint isolation and account disable.
-Monthly reporting cadence with tuning notes.
-30-day off-boarding with detection-rule export.
-The point of naming the stack is that it makes the eight checklist items something you can verify, not something you have to take on faith.
+Monthly reporting with tuning notes.
+A 30-day off-boarding window with detection-rule export.

 Related Resources

-- Incident Response Plan Template for Canadian SMBs
+- Incident response plan templates for Canadian SMBs.

 Frequently Asked Questions